agahanov-lab/Military-Aircraft-Classifier/README.md

-# Military Aircraft Classifier ✈️
+# Military Aircraft Classifier
 Created by Mekan Agahanov

 Ever wondered if that plane is a bomber, a fighter jet, or a reconnaissance marvel?
-Let Mekan’s AI do the spotting for you—with a touch of humor and a web interface!

 ---